ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3-en/index.md

 A new post of our interview series [“Meeting the stars of the R-universe”](/tags/r-universe-stars/).
 We aim to introduce the working groups and people behind the development of software and packages many of us use and which are available through the R-universe.
 We want to highlight and explore different teams and projects around the world, the work they do, their processes and users.
 Our third stop is __Norway__ to talk with __Athanasia Monika Mowinckel__.

 Working with the human brain requires specific software and complex developments.
-However R appears as the natural way to collect hundreds of data that need to be analyzed and the R Universe as the most friendly place to share and invite to collaborate.
+However R appears as the natural way to collect hundreds of data that need to be analyzed and the R-Universe as the most friendly place to share and invite to collaborate.

 Athanasia Monika Mowinckel introduces herself simply as Mo, which is her nickname.
 But her CV is much more extensive and includes, amog many other activities, her current work at the [Center for Lifespan Changes in Brain and Cognition](https://www.sv.uio.no/psi/english/research/groups/lcbc/index.html) at the University of Oslo in Norway.
 She works there as a scientist and tell us that her work _“involves research software engineering or research data management”_ and because of that